To check what graphics card you have…

 1. Hold down the Windows key on your keyboard and press R

 2. Type in DXDIAG and click OK.
 If a question appears, click Yes, otherwise you should see a ‘DirectX Diagnostic Tool’ box.

 If the name is Intel or SiS or VIA and the ‘Graphics’ line on the back of the box specifies it needs a certain amount of ‘MB’ then your graphics card is not compatible with the game

 On a laptop PC there is no way around this, on a desktop PC you would need to contact the System Manufacturer or your local PC store for upgrade advice.

 - If the name is Nvidia click here or if it says ATI click here to download the latest drivers for your graphics card.

 - If after updating the drivers for your Nvidia or ATI card it has not resolved the problem, follow steps 1 and 2 (above) then click SAVE ALL INFORMATION then click SAVE.
 This will create a text file called DXDIAG.TXT and place it on your Windows desktop.

 You need to attach the DXDIAG.TXT file to an e-mail and send it to us.
-Our email address is inside your paper inlay case.
+Our email address is firstname.lastname@example.org of you can use the contact form.
 Please remember to include which game you have and a full description of the problem in the e-mail.